bartuakyurek/Spring-Decomposed-Skinning/README.md

 # Spring Decomposed Skinning (SDS)

 >
 > This repository demonstrates a novel approach to **dynamic skinning deformation** using **spring bones**.
-Traditional skinning methods often lack secondary motion (e.g., jiggling), which limits their realism.
-Our method introduces dynamic motion into existing skinning pipelines by physically simulating bones, combining the accuracy of physical simulation with the computational efficiency of traditional skinning.
+> Traditional skinning methods often lack secondary motion (e.g., jiggling), which limits their realism.
+> Our method introduces dynamic motion into existing skinning pipelines by physically simulating bones,
+> combining the accuracy of physical simulation with the computational efficiency of traditional skinning.
+>
+> We achieve dynamic deformation for variety of 3D models, including soft tissues, elastic bodies, and garment animation.
 ### Key Features

 - **Dynamic Motion with a simple framework:** We implement simple Hookean spring forces directly on the rig bones with Position-Based Dynamics (PBD) to emulate secondary dynamics caused by the skeletal motion.